mensur-durakovic/devfolio/content/blog/create-attractive-3d-product-screen-in-flutter/index.md

 ## Widgets

-Now before you start coding you should always analyze the design and visualize how you are going to dissect the design into widgets.
+Now before you start coding you should always analyze the design and visualize how you are going to dissect the structure into widgets.
 Widgets are small reusable chunks of code, similar to components in React, Vue, or any other web framework.

 Here are the widgets that we will need to build for our product screen: